Table of Contents

 |3.
 Hydrochlorothiazide||3.
 Indapamide|

 Thiazide diuretics share many common pharmacokinetic properties.
-All of them can be orally absorbed, although cholorothiazide is the only compound that exhibits dose-dependent oral absorption.
+All of them can be orally absorbed, although chlorothiazide is the only compound that exhibits dose-dependent oral absorption.
 They are bound to plasma protein and are actively excreted by the kidneys through the organophosphate excretory system.

 Elimination half-lives tend to be short, about 1–3 hours, although more recent studies suggest that in some cases they can reach more than 8–9 hours.
 The thiazides’ duration of action varies.
 For example, chlorthalidone has t 1/2 of 40–50 hours.
 The duration of action of chlorthalidone is around 48 hours.
-Xipamide has duration of action of only 5–8 hours.
+Xipamide has a duration of action of only 5–8 hours.

 Because of its low lipid solubility, chlorothiazide must be given in large doses.
 It is, however, the only thiazide that can be administered through the IV route.

-Thiazide plasma levels rapidly peak after ingestion, approximately within 1 hour of PO intake and significantly bind with albumin in the serum.
-For example, chlorothiazide has a binding level with albumin of 70 %.
+Thiazide plasma levels rapidly peak after ingestion, approx. within 1 hour of PO intake and significantly bind with albumin in the serum.
+For example, chlorothiazide has a binding level with an albumin of 70 %.
 Thiazides do not undergo heavy metabolism, and some agents such as chlorothiazide are excreted entirely unaffected in the urine.
 Probenecid, a drug used as an anti-inflammatory agent, decreases the rate of excretion of thiazide diuretics.

 Mechanisms of Action